The Complete Bird Perch Health Guide

 - Redness and swelling on foot pads

-- Visible sores or scabs
+- Visible sores, scabs, or dark spots

 - Limping or reluctance to perch

-- Bird favoring one foot
+- Bird favoring one foot or shifting weight constantly

 Common Causes:

-- Single-diameter perches
+- Single-diameter perches throughout the cage

-- Lack of perch variety
+- Complete lack of perch variety

 - Smooth surfaces that don't engage grip muscles